Our mission is simple -- Listen to clients’ needs and employ our extensive experience and expertise to serve them to the best of our ability.

 No two projects are alike -- Solutions need to be practical, but also thoughtful, elegant, and timeless.
 We do not believe there is such a thing as a blank canvas.
 There are always givens like sun, views, and climate to provide a basis for design.
 Taking the existing conditions into account, we listen to our clients’ programmatic and budget constraints.
 In renovations we enjoy mixing styles, but we always strive to maintain the integrity of the existing architecture – especially in historic buildings.

 We review all applicable zoning and building codes for impact on the proposed project program.
 We are experts when it comes to permitting historical buildings and can help navigate the review process with Landmarks and local jurisdictions.
+We often prepare Zoning studies for potential buyers to understand project set backs, lot coverage, floor area ratio, and height restrictions.

 We always begin a project by understanding the existing conditions.
 MVA will field measure and document existing conditions.
 We will meet with the client to discuss and further define the specific space needs, uses, and aesthetic preferences.
 MVA will help establish the desired look by reviewing with the Client images, sketches, and major materials.
 We will also provide schematic floor plans to explore various layout options taking into account budget, ROI, and existing constraints.